An unforgettable legacy, what former president Julio Frenk means to the U

 President Frenk and Arva Moore Parks sing the alma mater with Firsts at UM attendees.
 Hallee Meltzer // Photo Editor

-Frenk took part in dunk-tank fundraisers for student organizations and even answered student questions about the shirtless picture of him the University used to announce his presidency.
+Frenk took part in dunk-tank fundraisers for student organizations and even answered student questions concerning a viral shirtless picture of him.

 His commitment to improving student life would peak in 2020 with the creation of Lakeside Village and the Knight Center for Music Innovation.

-The Knight Center doubled the nationally ranked Frost School of Music’s musical performance possibilities and gave musicians a new sanctuary to experiment.
+The Knight Center for Music Innovation doubled the nationally ranked Frost School of Music’s musical performance possibilities and gave musicians a new sanctuary to experiment.
 It has since hosted orchestras and esteemed performers, like Tony award-winner Kristin Chenoweth.

 Lakeside Village introduced state-of-the-art dorms that overlook Lake Osceola and the Fate Bridge.
 The living spaces bring ultimate comfort and easy access to almost every classroom, making them the most in demand.